laravel-enso/documentation/docs/frontend/forms.md

 ```

 #### Methods
+The following methods are cascaded from the renderless CoreForm component:

 - `fetch()`, fetches the form data & template from the back-end
 - `field(field)`, returns the field with the given name
 - `param(field)`, returns the parameter with the given name
 - `routeParam(field)`, returns the route parameter with the given name
+- `fill(data)`, performs a 'fill' for the field names/values given in the data parameter
+- `setOriginal()`, updates the 'original' data store with the current form data state
-- `hideTab(tab)`, hidden all fields in the given tab and remove from the form
+- `hideTab(tab)`, sets the given tab as hidden
-- `showTab(tab)`, show all fields in the given tab an add it to the form
+- `showTab(tab)`, sets the given tab as visible

 #### Slots
 - if any fields are marked as custom fields in the form template, then a scoped slot is rendered for each of these